 Best Cars for Older Drivers

 Just like most drivers, seniors look for comfort and safety in a vehicle.
 And today's vehicles have plenty of features that can be especially helpful for older drivers.
-AAA's Smart Features for Older Drivers tool allows you to search for advanced features according to your physical limitations.
-It will then provide a list of vehicles that will best suit your needs.
+AAA's Smart Features for Older Drivers brochure gives you recommendations for advanced car features according to your physical and cognitive needs.
 In addition to value, AAA suggests seniors consider the following features when shopping for a vehicle:

 Many of the newer model cars include fancy safety features such advanced collision warning systems, sensors and rear cameras.
 But if you have certain physical concerns, even something like electrically-adjustable comfort seats can count as a safety feature.
 "If you are somebody who has a lot of hip or leg pain or decreased leg strength, you may want to look for six-way adjustable seats," suggests AAA Manager Rhonda Shah.
 "This can also help with ease of entry and access to the car."